rkxuan/MPAS/README.md

 ## MetaGpro

-This is the official implementation of "MPAS: Architecting Multi-Agent Communication Topologies Beyond Sequential Structures via Message Passing Protocol"
+This is the official implementation of "MPAS: Breaking Sequential Constraints of Multi-Agent Communication Topologies via Individual-Epistemic Message Propagation"

 Our multi-agent scheme is named as MPAS (Message Passing Multi-Agent System).